 Vegan Banana Chocolate Chip Muffins

 Hiiiiiii.
-It’s me, your girl who’s allergic to bananas, but keeps serving up the banana goodness on this here blog because (1) my husband and child are not allergic, and (2) I hear there’s a demand for all things banana these days.
+It’s me, your girl who’s allergic to bananas, but keeps serving up the banana goodness on this here blog because (1) my husband and child are not allergic, and (2) I hear there’s a demand for banana recipes.

-When we made those Vegan Banana Muffins a few months back, I was thrilled they turned out so beautifully.
+When we made this Vegan Banana Muffin recipe a few months back, I was thrilled they turned out so beautifully.
 (I meaaaaaan… look at that rise!
 Without eggs!
 WIN!)

 Besides, everyone knows dark chocolate chips make breakfast even better. 😉